GitGudShu/GitGudShu/README.md

 ## <font color="#FFD700">**About me**</font>

-Data Science Engineer Apprentice at FEMTO-ST, working on AI and distributed algorithms to build intelligent applications.
-Currently part of the SADIAND Lab, where I collaborate with SDIS 25 to optimize firefighter resources using AI-driven solutions.
-Studied computer science in France, dabbled in machine learning in England, and spent six months in Canada—partly for research, partly to test my cold resistance.
-Always looking for new learning experiences and interesting problems to solve.

-When I’m not wrestling with algorithms, I’m literally wrestling—black belt in jujitsu, which means I’ve mastered both throwing people and getting thrown.
-I also write music, because sometimes even code needs a break from logic.
-Whether it’s AI, system design, or composition, I enjoy breaking things down and making them work—preferably with fewer bugs and bruises along the way.
+I’m a Data Science Engineer Apprentice at FEMTO-ST, based in the SADIAND Lab, where I work on AI and distributed algorithms to support emergency response operations in collaboration with SDIS 25.
+My role spans full stack development, technical team coordination, and contributing to research efforts that bridge theory and field application.
+I studied computer science in France, explored machine learning research during a stay in the UK, and spent six months in Canada working on related topics before returning to France to focus on applied AI.
+I try to design systems that are useful, robust, and grounded in operational reality—with the means and skills I have now.
+It’s a work in progress, and I’m always looking to improve.

+I practiced jujitsu for years but lately not so much.
+Life got busy, priorities shifted, but I’d like to get back to it at some point.
+It’s one of those things that teaches you a lot, even when you're not doing it.
+I also used to compose music more regularly—now I just collect unfinished drafts like some people collect tabs.
+Still, I’m hoping to find more time for it again.
+Not everything needs a use case.

 ## <font color="#FFD700">**Languages and tools**</font>